kbase/feeds/design/product_design.md

     * A request to share a Narrative.
     * A request to accept ownership of a group.
 * A notification has an icon that is set based on its type.
+* A notification can have an optional "category", linked to the source that created it.
+  * narrative or workspace for data
+  * job
+  * app -> app updates, releases, etc.
+  * social -> groups, sharing, etc.
+  * catalog -> for admin requests and responses ("Your request to release X module has been approved")
 * A notification response can be decided by the service that creates the notification.
 Responses include:
   * Approve/Deny a sharing request
   * Approve/Deny a group invite